acfoltzer/learngenomics.dev/docs/02-genomic-variation/02-single-nucleotide-variation.md

 that are not considered SNPs can be very rare and may cause cancer or other diseases.

+TODO ACF 2025-06-03: image shows more than one substitution between the sequences

 ![An example single nucleotide variation where an 'A' is substituted in for a 'C'](../images/2.1-SNV.jpg)

 In cancer genomics, SNPs are less interesting to researchers than SNVs due to